Skip to main content

 Emotional Abuse

-Emotional abuse includes a pattern of behaviors that have a negative effect on the child's psychological well-being, including constant criticism, threats, and rejection.
-According to the Child Welfare Information Gateway, emotional abuse may occur when a child is:
+Emotional abuse includes a pattern of behaviors that have a negative effect on the child's psychological well-being, including constant criticism, threats, and rejection as well as withholding love, support, or guidance.
+Emotional abuse may occur when a child is:

 • Ignored: An adult may not look at or respond to a child.